quickgrid/ai-resources/papers.md

  - 80% of the times word is replaced with mask token, 10% time with random token and 10% of the times with same token.
 Cross entropy loss is used to predict original token.

  **Special Tokens**
- - `[CLS]` token added in front of every training example.
-Final state corresponding to this token is used as aggregate representation for classification tasks.
+ - `[CLS]` token added in front of every training example. `Final state` corresponding to this token is used as aggregate representation for `classification tasks`.
  - `[SEP]` special separator token for separating sentence pairs.
 It can be used for separating question and answers.
  - `[MASK]` token is used for pre-training and not used in fine-tuning.